Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 Birth defect - gastroschisis; Abdominal wall defect - infant; Abdominal wall defect - neonate; Abdominal wall defect - newborn

 Babies with gastroschisis are born with a hole in the abdominal wall.
 The child's intestines often stick out (protrude) through the hole.

 The condition looks similar to an omphalocele.
 An omphalocele, however, is a birth defect in which the infant's intestine or other abdominal organs protrude through a hole in the belly button area and are covered with a membrane.
 With gastroschisis, there is no covering membrane.

 Abdominal wall defects develop as a baby grows inside the mother's womb.
 During development, the intestine and other organs (liver, bladder, stomach, and ovaries, or testes) develop outside the body at first and then usually return inside.
 In babies with gastroschisis, the intestines (and sometimes the stomach) remain outside the abdominal wall, without a membrane covering them.
 The exact cause of abdominal wall defects is not known.

 Mothers with the following may be at higher risk of having babies with gastroschisis:

 - Younger age

 - Poor nutrition during pregnancy

-- Nitrosamine exposure (chemical found in some foods, cosmetics, cigarettes)
+- Exposure to nitrosamine (chemical found in some foods, cosmetics, cigarettes)